Cecil Alexander (architect): Early life

 Alexander was born to prosperous Jewish parents Julia (née Moses, 1882-1938) and Cecil Alexander (1877-1952) in the Virginia-Highland section of Atlanta.
 Cecil Alexander, Sr. was the owner of a successful hardware company, J.M.
 Alexander & Company, which he sold to King Hardware in 1947.
 Named Henry Alexander at birth, he was named after an uncle who was unmarried at the time.
 When he was five years old, his "Uncle Harry" had married and the couple gave birth to a son.
 It was decided that young Henry would relinquish his name to his younger cousin and would, instead, be named after his own father, Cecil Alexander, Sr.

 Alexander attended the Marist School, where he was a classmate of actor and television presenter Bert Parks, and graduated from Boys High School in Atlanta.
 He enrolled in 1936 at the Georgia Institute of Technology, where he spent one year before transferring to Yale University in New Haven, Connecticut, where he served as managing editor of The Yale Record, the campus humor magazine, and received a bachelor's degree in architecture in 1940.
 He continued graduate studies at the Massachusetts Institute of Technology in Cambridge, Massachusetts.
 In 1946, following his military service in World War II, he enrolled in the graduate architecture program and earned his master's degree at Harvard University in Cambridge, Massachusetts, where he studied with Walter Gropius, the founder of the Bauhaus school, which was a major influence on the development of modern architecture.

-Alexander married Hermione "Hermi" Weill of New Orleans before serving in the United States Marines during World War II.
+Alexander married Hermione "Hermi" Weil of New Orleans before serving in the United States Marines during World War II.
 While on active duty, he earned the Distinguished Flying Cross twice.
 After the war, Alexander and Hermione had three children.
 Hermione died on October 25, 1983, when the car the couple was driving in was hit by a young drunk driver.
 Later, Alexander founded the Hermione Weil Alexander Fund Committee to Combat Drugged and Drunken Driving in her memory.
 He later remarried, this time to the former Helen Eisemann Harris, an actress and close friend of Hermione's.